Table of Contents

 Board review style answer #1

-A. Benign mixed epithelial and stromal tumor of seminal vesicle.
-The lesion arises from the seminal vesicle with both bland epithelial and spindle-like proliferation of stromal component, which meets the definition of MEST.
+A. Benign mixed epithelial and stromal tumor (MEST) of seminal vesicle.
+The lesion arises from the seminal vesicle with both bland epithelial and spindle-like proliferation of the stromal component, which meets the definition of MEST.
 The stromal component also has a cellular appearance but without atypia, mitosis and necrosis that raise the concern of malignancy.
 Therefore, this is most likely a benign MEST.

 Comment Here